Antibacterial for systemic use, macrolide. ATC Code:

 (Group C,F,G), Viridans

 Anaerobic Gram-Positive Microorganisms: Clostridium perfringens

 , Peptococcus niger

 The principal metabolite of clarithromycin in man and other primates is a microbiologically-active metabolite, 14-(OH)-clarithromycin.
 This metabolite is as active or 1- to 2-fold less active than the parent compound for most organisms, except for H. influenzae

 against which it is twice as active.
 The parent compound and the 14-OH metabolite exert either an additive or synergistic effect on H. influenzae in vitro

 , depending on bacterial strains.

-Clarithromycin was found to be two to ten times more active than erythromycin in several experimental animal infection models.
-It was shown, for example, to be more effective than erythromycin in mouse systemic infection, mouse subcutaneous abscess, and mouse respiratory tract infections caused by S. pneumoniae
+Clarithromycin was found to be 2-10 times more active than erythromycin in several experimental animal infection models.
+It was shown, for example, to be more effective than erythromycin in mouse systemic infection, mouse SC abscess and mouse respiratory tract infections caused by S. pneumoniae

 .
 In guinea pigs with Legionella infection this effect was more pronounced; an intraperitoneal dose of 1.6 mg/kg/day of clarithromycin was more effective than 50 mg/kg/day of erythromycin.